I was looking very much forward to the chance of speaking with an expat and the time has finally come.

 Luckily, thanks to Instagram – a lot of lovely things happen there – I met the lovely Kamila Kowalska and asked her if she wanted to be part of this project.
 She said yes and I am happy she did because her interview is really interesting and she shares some very brilliant things about living in Italy – plus a lot of love for my country which is something that always amazes me.

 Kamila is from Poland and has been living in Rome for 15 years now.
-She loves travelling and discovering the beauty of Italy.
+She loves traveling and discovering the beauty of Italy.
 She works as a writer of guidebooks, she has written more than 10 guidebooks about Italy, and has a blog about Italy with the loveliest name, Autostrada del Sole – unfortunately for me, it’s in Polish only and I don’t understand a word of the language!
 However, she also has a beautiful Instagram account, where she shares bits and pieces of her life in Italy.

 But it’s definitely time to hear what she has to say about her experience here!